FlorescuAndrei/25-BinarySearchTrees/README.md

 Insertion:
 The order that insert value influence how the tree will look.
 Ideally the tree must be as balance as possible.
-Read-Black trees are elf balancing binary search trees.
+Read-Black trees are self balancing binary search trees.

 Traversal:
 Level.
 Pre-order.
 Post-order.
 In-order.